johnwargo/eleventy-plugin-markdown-page-links/readme.md

 const pageLinks = require('eleventy-plugin-post-stats');
 ```

-And in the same file's module.exports section, along with all the other plugin statements you site uses, add the following addPlugin statement:
+And in the same file's module.exports section, along with all the other plugin statements you site uses, add the following `addPlugin` method:

 ``` ts
 module.exports = eleventyConfig => {